nigelcharman/ombfw-videos/script/source.md

 If you need more info to help find it, click on the link under iNaturalist URL.

-This will open the iNaturalist page which will show more details including photos to help you find it.
+This will open the iNaturalist page which shows more details, including photos, to help you find it.

 ---